-If you’re planning to use off-base lodging for reimbursable temporary lodging, you’re going to want a Certificate of Non-Availability (CNA) to make sure that you get as much reimbursement as possible.
+Planning to use off-base lodging for reimbursable temporary lodging?
+Or have no other choice?
+A Certificate of Non-Availability (CNA) will ensure that you get as much reimbursement as possible.

 What is Temporary Lodging?